at7heb/historical/COED/README.md

 We knew that message passing between COED and the SDS-940 and the CDC-6600, as well as within the COED network of 4 computers, would be a bottle neck, so we adopted a design philosophy of batching multiple operations into the COIN protocol for terminal control.
 The 940 COIN implementation would send the COIN operations message when either of these conditions was true:

 * it was full
-* it was "old" (a few milliseconds old)
+* it was "old" (by about ten milliseconds)--to keep performance high

 ## Afterwords

 ### Disclaimer

 This represents my personal recollections of work on COED.
-I'm confident that I have made some mistakes in this.
+I'm confident that I have made some mistakes.
 My colleagues may disagree, and I'll incorporate their corrections when and where appropriate.

 ### N. B